awsdocs/aws-cdk-guide/doc_source/serverless_tutorial.md

 }
 ```

-Wire these functions up to our API Gateway code in `widget_service.ts` by adding the following code at the end of the constructor\.
+Wire up these functions to your API Gateway code in `widget_service.ts` by adding the following code at the end of the constructor\.

 ```
 const widget = api.root.addResource('{name}');